 Born Stephen Kaziimba to Mr. Besweri Kaddu and Ms. Jessica Nanyonjo in August 1962 at Gulama-Najja Kyaggwe, Uganda’s Archbishop is his mother’s first son.
 His name, Kaziimba was inherited from his grandfather a Lay-Leader who hailed from Kinoni-Kasoga Parish and Gulama-Nyenga Parish.

 Raised solely by his mother in Makindye, a suburb in Kampala, Kaziimba went to Gakuwebwa Munno Nursery and Lusaka Primary School.
 But tuition was no walk in the park for a young Kaziimba who has since praised his uncle, Emmanual Mukasa (deceased) who was responsible for his High school education at Seeta College Mwanyanjiri.

-Before joining the Madudu church choir in 1980, a youthful Kaziimba took to teaching Sunday-School, wherefrom he made the decision to get confirmed.
+Before joining the Madudu church choir in 1980, a youthful Kaziimba took to teaching Sunday School, wherefrom he made the decision to get confirmed.
 A year later, he was serving as a catechist in his church, up to 1983.
-Today, he is not just the Archbishop, but husband to Magaret Bulya with whom he has four boys.
+Today, he is not just the Archbishop, but the husband to Magaret Bulya with whom he has four boys.